 This is the homepage for the data and computer code related to gravity modeling of international trade.
 This data and code are designed to work together as the Gravity Modeling Environment (GME).
 To learn more about the gravity portal, read this description.

-International Trade and Production Database for Estimation (ITPD-E) - Contains international and domestic trade for 243 countries in 2000-2016.
+NEW RELEASE International Trade and Production Database for Estimation (ITPD-E) - Contains international and domestic trade for 265 countries in 1986-2019.
 It includes data for 170 industries in agriculture, mining, energy, manufacturing, and services.